cloudflare/workers-docs/content/quickstart/writing-code.md

 ##### Option 2: use a template for routing on URL

-The Workers Router template provides a more familiar API for handling requests based on HTTP methods and paths.
-To initialize a project using this router with Wrangler, simply pass the git repository url to Wrangler's `generate` command:
+The [Workers Router](https://github.com/cloudflare/worker-template-router) template provides an API similar to ExpressJS for handling requests based on HTTP methods and paths.
+To initialize a project using this router with Wrangler, simply pass the git repository URL to Wrangler's `generate` command:

 ```sh
 wrangler generate myApp https://github.com/cloudflare/worker-template-router